 |0xc000021a||N/A||Winlogon.exe is corrupt, Csrss.exe file deleted, External devices interference with OS or Damaged Windows registry.|

-The last stop code “0xc000021a” is unlike the rest of the list we provided as it does not have any other information other than the code itself.
-Here’s how the BSOD error 0xc000021a looks like:
+The last stop code, “0xc000021a,” is unlike the rest of the list we provided as it does not have any information other than the code itself.
+Here’s what the BSOD error 0xc000021a looks like:

-However, depending on the version of the Windows Operating System that you have in your computer, the BSOD error stop code 0xc000021a may show a stop error message.
+However, depending on the version of the Windows Operating System that you have on your computer, the BSOD error stop code 0xc000021a may show a stop error message.

 This is how the BSOD error stop code 0xc000021a appears on Windows XP and Vista:

 To fix the Windows 10 Error “Your PC ran into a problem and needs to restart” Blue Screen, you may have to perform multiple troubleshooting steps.
 Today, we will discuss the easiest and most effective troubleshooting methods to fix the Windows 10 Error “Your PC ran into a problem and needs to restart” Blue Screen, including steps to recover lost data and recover lost files.

 - Your machine is currently running Windows 10